sul-dlss-labs/engineering-design-adrs/0015-change-swap-from-openwayback.md

 ### pywb + OutbackCDX

 * Pro
-  * All pros from above, including increasing use by community
+  * All pros from above, including increasing use by community for indexing.
   * Eliminates need to merge index levels as collections grow; new indexes would be POSTed to OutbackCDX as created.
-  * Searching indexes would be faster (to an unknown degree)
+  * Searching indexes would be faster (to an unknown degree).

 * Con
-  * OutbackCDX development led by small number of developers
+  * OutbackCDX development led by small number of developers.
-  * OutbackCDX is another Java application to support
+  * OutbackCDX is another Java application to support.

 * Additional context
   * It is best practice to reindex WARCs when switching to a new playback systems for consistency.
 While our current indexes can be converted with a pywb utility, reindexing would be preferable.